Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am confident that my qualifications as well as my experience make me a excellent candidate for this job.
-I would appreciate the opportunity to further discuss with you about my potential contributions in your organisation.
+I am confident that my qualifications and work experience make me a suitable candidate for this role.
+I would appreciate the opportunity to talk with you more about my potential contributions for your group.

 Sincerely,